qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

     Drive frequency: 4000000000.0
     Drive channel 0/drive does not use an LO.

-Now we can create a simple sequence (again, without explicitly giving any qubit specific parameter, as these are loaded automatically from the platform, as defined in the runcard):
+Now we can create a simple sequence without explicitly giving any qubit specific parameter, as these are loaded automatically from the platform, as defined in the corresponding ``parameters.json``:

 .. testcode::  python